ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

  - GCP region: us-central1
  - GCP project(customer GCP project): my-gcp-project
  - GCP private IP address in customer GCP project: 10.128.0.2
- - GCP VPC name in customer GCP project: default
+ - GCP VPC in customer GCP project: default
+ The blocks of code below are provided for example purposes and serve as a demonstration of how Private Service Connect can be set up within the ClickHouse service
 :::

 ## Before you get started